wajdifadool/wajdifadool/README.md

 -->

 ### _Hi there 👋   I'm Wajde Fdool._

 #### I have a B.Sc. in Computer Science from Tel-Hai College.

-- I love studying and coding, especially while listening to great Lo-fi music. 🎸
+- I love studying and coding while listening to great Lo-fi music. 🎸
 - Open to work in the field of Web Development. 🌱